KhayyamAhmadov/RealEstate_Project/Scraping/README.md

 # 🕷️ Real Estate Web Scraper

+---

+## ⚠️ Disclaimer

+This web scraper is built and maintained **strictly for educational and research purposes**.
+All data has been collected from publicly available sources and is **not used for any commercial, resale, or competitive intent**.

+If any content owner or website representative has concerns, they are encouraged to reach out, and the relevant data will be promptly removed.

+> **This project is not affiliated with Bina.az, Emlak.az, or Arenda.az in any way.**

+---

 This module is responsible for extracting real estate listing data from three of the most popular Azerbaijani property websites:
 **[Bina.az](https://bina.az)**, **[Emlak.az](https://emlak.az)**, and **[Arenda.az](https://arenda.az)**.